Agalliu Lab

 Mary Claire is an MD/PhD student in the Neurobiology and Behavior Program.
 Mary Claire graduated from the University of Chicago in 2017 with a B.S in Biological Sciences and a specialization in Neuroscience.
 At UChicago she studied circadian regulation of the immune system in Dr. Brian Prendergast’s laboratory.

 Following graduation, Mary Claire studied the role of MOG-specific B cells in EAE under the mentorship of Dr. Naoto Kawakami.
-Mary Claire joined the Agalliu and Hillman labs in Sept 2020 as a co-mentored student.
-She is studying the neurovascular unit in acute ischemic stroke.
+Mary Claire joined the Agalliu and Hillman labs in Sept 2020 as a co-mentored student, where she first studied the neurovascular dynamics of cortical spreading depolarizations after acute brain injury.
+Her current work aims to understand the regulatory role of innate immune signaling on blood-brain barrier remodeling and restoration after ischemic stroke.

-Project: Mechanisms of blood-brain barrier dysfunction in ischemic stroke
+Project: Mechanisms of blood-brain barrier dysfunction and restoration in ischemic stroke

 Mary Claire Tuohy